SymfonyCasts/symfony6/sfcasts/ep2-fundamentals/custom-command.md

 Scroll to the top.
 This is where we have the name of our command, and there's also a description... which shows up next to the command.
 Let me change ours to

-> A self-aware the command that can do... only one thing..
+> A self-aware command that can do... only one thing.

 ## Configuring Arguments and Options